 Auction items will be displayed in the front of the Still Exhibit Building.
 All Auction items must be displayed in this area to make it easier for people to see what is available.
+All items must be entered into the still exhibit auction category and the correct still exhibit category for judging.

 Baked Goods intended as the member's Auction item must be brought in for judging as specified in the baked goods guidelines in the fair book, Dept. 41, Sec 61, Culinary Arts.
+Attach recipe to baked goods and turn in photo to barn superintendents.